arundvp/MyDayScheduler1.1/README.md

 Created the GIT repository named MyDayScheduler1.1

-Pushed the code the repository MyDayScheduler1.1
+Pushed the code to the repository MyDayScheduler1.1

 Hosted the index.html in GitHub Pages